PlantFattyAcidGroup/plantFAdb/README.md

 * convert greek characters to words

 - 15601 total files
-- 13628 files loaded without error
+- 11992 files loaded without error
+- 518 files partially loaded - a measure was not found
-- 44 files loaded with an ambiguous measure (first match chosen)
+- 433 files loaded with an ambiguous measure (first match chosen)
-- 337 files with data but no matching pub (hidden in SOFA)
+- 1066 files with data but no matching pub (hidden in SOFA)
 - 1592 files empty

-- 19736 new data points loaded
+- 97365 new data points loaded

 ---